Florentia 百花公主

 https://yenjulee.com/

-The film began in my grandfather's living room.
-He was a refugee from the Chinese Civil War who could never return.
-He watched televised opera every night until he died.
+This film began in my grandfather's living room.
+Like Si-Guo's father, he fled China during the Civil War and could never return; he watched televised opera every night until he died.
 While other children watched cartoons, I sat through three-hour operas beside him.
 I thought he was watching entertainment.
-I understand now he was watching the homeland he could never go back.
+I understand now he was watching the homeland he had lost.
+He gave me the form.
+Years later, as a performing arts journalist, I met the women who would show me what could be done with it.

-Starring Huang Yu-Lin, alongside Chu Chih-Ying (Ang Lee's Lust, Caution) and Jin Shi-Jie (Wong Kar-wai's The Grandmaster, Edward Yang's Terrorizers, Hou Hsiao-Hsien's The Assassin).
-Score by Wan Pin Chu, winner of Best Original Score at the 43rd Hong Kong Film Awards.
-Produced by Chin Hsuan Sung, producer of the Venice Immersive Grand Prize winner The Man Who Couldn't Leave.
+It stars Huang Yu-Lin alongside Chu Chih-Ying (Ang Lee's Lust, Caution) and Jin Shi-Jie (Edward Yang's Terrorizers, Hou Hsiao-Hsien's The Assassin).
+The score is by Wan Pin Chu, winner of Best Original Score at the 43rd Hong Kong Film Awards.
+It was produced by Chin Hsuan Sung, producer of the Venice Immersive Grand Prize winner The Man Who Couldn't Leave.